 – 20,000 bonus points if you make at least $1,000 in purchases in the first 90 days of your account opening – which can be redeemed for a $200 statement credit toward travel purchases

 For more credit card options and info check out The Points Guy.

 WHEW!!
 I know.
 That’s a LOT of information.
 But it’s all here so you can refer back at any time.
-Also, don’t forget to take a listen to the podcast (at the top of this page) where I share a few more tips and tricks that I’ve learned over the years.
+Also, don’t forget to take a listen to the podcast (on iTunes, GooglePlay, or at the top of this page) where I share a few more tips and tricks that I’ve learned over the years.